-e) For a Project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the Project result in a safety hazard for people residing or working in the Project area?
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact e) For a Project located within an airport land use plan or, where such a plan has not been adopted, within two mile of a public airport or public use airpor would the Project result in a safety ha for people residing or working in the Project area? es t,

 The Project is not located near an existing airport or airport land use plan.
-The nearest airport facility to the Project is the Palm Springs International Airport, located approximately 6.6 miles to the south.
+The nearest airport facility to the Project is the Palm Springs International Airport, located approximately 6.2 miles away.
 No impacts are anticipated.

-f) For a Project within the vicinity of a private airstrip, would the Project result in a safety hazard for people residing or working in the Project area?

-The Project is not located in the vicinity of a private airstrip and no impacts are anticipated.

-g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan?
+Mitigation Measures: None f) For a Project within the vicinity of a private airstrip, would the Project result in a safety hazard for people residing or working in the Project area? $\boxtimes$ The P Discussion: roject is not located in the vicinity of a privat e airstrip and no impacts are anticipated.
+Mitigation Measures: None g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan?